Outlook

 Draft with Copilot (2024)

 In 2024 I led the drafting team in Outlook to help develop our new drafting experience using Copilot.
 We wanted the result to feel seamless and effortless; presenting options along the way so that users felt comfortable understanding the capabilities of this new technology.
+The effort involved several cross functional teams to deliver a consistent framework that unified our drafting experience across large and small screens.

 Apple watch complications (2022)